ttinoco/numopt/README.md

 # numopt

-Optimization problem abstractions, solver interfaces, and more.
+Numerical optimization problem abstractions, solver interfaces, and more.

 ## Contents